 1. Administrative Hearing.
 In cases where the potential violation is of a less serious nature and the misconduct, including a consideration of the frequency, attitude of the student and circumstances, would not result in suspension or expulsion, the Student Conduct Administrator or designee will hold an administrative hearing with the student to discuss the incident, the student's involvement in it, and any steps that must be taken or sanction imposed to resolve the matter.
 If the Student Conduct Administrator or designee determines that the student is not responsible for any Student Code of Conduct violation, no sanctions shall be given, the case will be dismissed and a record of the incident, a copy of which shall be provided to the student, shall remain on file.
-If the Student Conduct Code violation, that person will determine what sanctions to impose and a record of the incident shall remain on file.
+If the Student Conduct Administrator or designee determines that the student is responsible for a Student Conduct Code violation, that person will determine what sanctions to impose and a record of the incident shall remain on file.
 Normal appeal procedures shall be available to the respondent.